calaldees/TeachProgramming/teachprogramming/static/docs/README.md

     * context, real
     * (See conversational programmers Cunningham)
 * Theory guided by regular interleaving of exam questions on paper
+* Mix it up!
     * Sometimes don't even tell them what the lesson is about - just show them some code and Predict, Run, Investigate (PRIMM)
         * E.g. by ref or by val example
+    * Conduct an entire session as mutes (no talking at all by anyone - except emergencies)
+    * Just use 'off' hand - (somehow restrict dominant hand in a fun/non-intrusive way?)
+    * Don't touch the mouse (unplug it!)
 * Final self directed Personal project (A-level project)
     * Culmination of skills
     * Create a game?